skrausse/skrausse.github.io/docs/about.markdown

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-[TODO: write short CV and personal description.]
+I should really tell you something about myself here.